starship/starship/docs/config/README.md

 ## OpenStack

-The `openstack` module shows the current OpenStack cloud and project .
+The `openstack` module shows the current OpenStack cloud and project.
 This is based on `OS_CLOUD` env var with `clouds.yaml` file from any of the [default locations](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#configuration-files).

 ### Options